 If you try this look in your own craft booth, be careful to check the dimensions of the crates you choose, so they will fit your products perfectly.
 Remember, if you'll be turning the crates on their sides, the height of the crate will end up being the depth of the display surface.

 The color blocking of dark vs. light candles, combined with the arrangement by size draws your eye around and makes this simple display really work.

-I look at this display, which is a lovely little vignette of a space I'd love to have in my own home, and it makes me feel that I could recreate the same lovely feel if I just bought one of the pieces on display...
+I look at this display, which is a lovely little vignette of a space I'd love to have in my own home, and it makes me feel that I could recreate the same lovely feel if I just bought one or two of the pieces on display.

 The white walls and display furniture in this shop let the brightly colored handmade items shine.

 Notice the display pedestal in the middle of the space.
 This time the pedestal is in white to suit the rest of the decor.

 These ones are a little more substantial than others I've seen, but they are still versatile enough to be rearranged in whichever configuration suits the situation.